mmsharepoint/tab-sso-graph-spo-refresh-node/README.md

 This app describes how to establish a Teams Tab as SSO solution including the generation of a second SharePoint access token.
 Although Microsoft Graph is the way to go there are still gaps to the original SharePoint rest API.
 One example is shown in this sample as it is the /_api/web/ensureuser endpoint

-Teams Tab
+Teams Tab to ensure a SharePoint user in current's Team site

 ![Teams Tab to ensure a SharePoint user in current's Team site](assets/Screenshot.png)

-For further details see the author's [blog post](https://mmsharepoint.wordpress.com/2024/)
+For further details see the author's [blog post](https://mmsharepoint.wordpress.com/2021/06/22/use-sharepoint-rest-api-in-microsoft-teams-with-sso-and-on-behalf-flow/) on a previous version.

 ## Applies to